Mastering SEO Alt Text: Improve Your Accessibility and Search Visibility

 Regularly auditing your site’s alt text is essential for maintaining both accessibility and SEO performance.
 To make things easier, here are some tools and techniques to help you evaluate and improve your alt text usage:

-• AccessibilityChecker.org.
-Our automated tool can scan your web pages for accessibility issues, including missing or poorly structured alt text.
+• ACE™ Scanner.
+ACE™ Scanner by AccessibilityChecker.org can scan your web pages for accessibility issues, including missing or poorly structured alt text.
 It provides a clear breakdown of what’s wrong and where, making it easier to prioritize fixes and improve compliance with WCAG standards.
+SmartFix™ can also be used to automate this process.

 • WAVE.
 Offered by WebAIM, the WAVE tool highlights images with missing, empty, or suspicious alt attributes directly on your web page so you can spot gaps instantly.